 The growth in commercial mushroom picking of recent years is unlikely to have generated so much concern had it not coincided with the growing debate about conservation and the damage done to natural biodiversity by commercial pressures.
 Revelations of the extent of commercial picking, or indeed the arrival of commercial pickers in a woodland, fuel concern that both timber and mushroom harvesting adversely affect the sustainability of wild mushroom populations.
-You don't have to be an expert to recognise that the woods and forests are being changed by commercial pressures of all sorts; from pressure to use the land for other purposes to pressure to grow a more profitable tree crop.
+It is not necessary to be an expert in order to recognise that our woods and forests are being changed by commercial pressures of all sorts; from pressure to use the land for other purposes to pressure to grow a more profitable tree crop.
 Couple this with the known adverse effects of atmospheric pollution (especially severe in northern Europe) and one can readily appreciate how commercial mushroom picking amplifies existing concern among mycologists, forest managers, recreational pickers, commercial harvesters, buyers, and processors alike.

-The decline in fungal populations in Europe and its correlation with increases in various types of pollution are well documented.
+The decline of fungal populations in Europe and its correlation with increases in various types of pollution are well documented (Arnolds 1991; Frankland et al. 1996).
+Industrial pollution effects on fungal populations in China and other emerging nations is also likely, but lacks documentary evidence!
 Acid rain, caused by the use of high-sulfur coal for power generation, has been linked to decline in European temperate forests and mycorrhizal fungi.
-Decline in Cantharellus cibarius has been correlated with acid rain deposition patterns (and specifically not with mushroom harvesting).
+For example, the decline in Cantharellus cibarius has been correlated with acid rain deposition patterns (and specifically not with mushroom harvesting) (Jansen and van Dobben 1987).
 Pollutants from heavy industry harm trees directly and thereby damage the soil and mycorrhizal fungal associates.
-These sorts of pollutants are at much lower levels in the Northwest US forests, but it is not known whether nitrous oxides and ozone values typical of the Pacific Northwest could influence production of wild edible mushrooms.
+These pollutants are at much lower levels in the Northwest US forests, but it is not known whether nitrous oxides and ozone values typical of the Pacific Northwest could influence production of wild edible mushrooms.
+Fruit bodies may still be produced in polluted environments, yet be inedible due to contamination, including heavy metal accumulation.
 As many of the commercially valuable fungi are mycorrhizal, genuine fears have been raised that mushroom harvesting at current rates could adversely affect forest health and productivity or food webs for wildlife species.
-Unfortunately, we again encounter the problem that so little research is done on Kingdom Fungi that we just do not know whether the catastrophe is happening, is about to happen, or has already happened!
+Unfortunately, we again encounter the problem that so little research is done on the Kingdom Fungi that we just do not know whether the catastrophe is happening, is about to happen, or has already happened!

 Some US agencies are restricting mushroom harvest in particular forest areas because of these uncertainties and additional regulation and legislation will no doubt be called for.
 Data from Europe, however, has not attributed decline in populations of mycorrhizal fungi in the last thirty years to collection of mushrooms by commercial pickers.
-Rather, alterations in forest habitats by agriculture and urban development has led to changes in fungus composition.
-Importantly, though, decline in mushroom populations over these years has outpaced the loss or alteration of habitat, changes in forest age, change in tree composition, and change in forest structure.
+Rather, alterations in forest habitats by agriculture and urban development has led to changes in fungal biodiversity.
+Importantly, decline in mushroom populations over these years has outpaced the loss or alteration of habitat, changes in forest age, change in tree composition, and change in forest structure.
 Again, we find our own ignorance at the end of our search for reasons.